wistia/wistia-open-docs/_posts/plugin-api.md

 and plugin options as arguments.

-The `video` argument is a handle to the [Player API](player-api), which means you can now do anything that the normal JavasSript API can do.
+The `video` argument is a handle to the [Player API](player-api), which means you can now do anything that the normal JavaScript API can do.

 ## Using plugins with an iframe embed